tm4rtin17/MovieRec/README.md

-# Movie Recommendation System (v1.1)
+# MovieRec (v1.1)

 ## Overview
-Movie Selector is a Python-based program that allows users to explore a curated list of movies by genre and select a movie to view its description.
+MovieRec is a Python-based program that allows users to explore a curated list of movies by genre and select a movie to view its description.
 Users can continue browsing until they find the perfect movie to watch.

 ## Features
-- Browse movies by genre: Horror, Comedy, or Action.
+- Browse movies by genre.
 - View movie ratings and descriptions.
 - Search for additional movies as desired.
 - Simple and interactive user input.